Stochastic differential equation: Use in probability and mathematical finance

+was used by Louis Bachelier as the first model for stock prices in 1900, known today as Bachelier model.

 There are also more general stochastic differential equations where the coefficients μ and σ depend not only on the present value of the process Xt, but also on previous values of the process and possibly on present or previous values of other processes too.
 In that case the solution process, X, is not a Markov process, and it is called an Itô process and not a diffusion process.
 When the coefficients depends only on present and past values of X, the defining equation is called a stochastic delay differential equation.

 A generalization of stochastic differential equations with the Fisk-Stratonovich integral to semimartingales with jumps are the SDEs of Marcus type.
 The Marcus integral is an extension of McShane's stochastic calculus.